kauevestena/maplibreum_prototype/JAVASCRIPT_INJECTION_ANALYSIS.md

 - **Other**: 22 examples (17.9%) - unknown patterns or no implementation

 **Current Progress (as of 2025-10-08):**
-- **Examples Improved**: 15 (10 from Phase 1 + 5 from Phase 2)
+- **Examples Improved**: 19 (10 from Phase 1 + 9 from Phase 2)
-- **Total Proper API Now**: 71 examples (55 initially + 16 improved)
+- **Total Proper API Now**: 74 examples (55 initially + 19 improved)
-- **Overall Proper API Usage**: 57.7% (71/123)
+- **Overall Proper API Usage**: 60.2% (74/123)

+**🎉 PHASE 2 COMPLETE (100%)** 🎉

 **Conclusion**: The roadmap claim of "all examples implemented" is technically accurate, but JavaScript injection was initially used in 37.4% of examples.
-Through systematic improvement efforts, proper Python API usage has increased from 44.7% to 57.7%, with 16 examples successfully converted from JavaScript injection to proper Python API implementations.
+Through systematic improvement efforts, proper Python API usage has increased from 44.7% to 60.2%, with 19 examples successfully converted from JavaScript injection to proper Python API implementations. **Phase 2 is now 100% complete, marking a major milestone in the project!**

 ## Detailed Findings